sharonprabhu11/WEgotchi/README.md

   - `intro.update(dt)`: Updates the position of the introduction sprite.
   - `intro.draw()`: Draws the introduction message and sprite.
   - `intro.mousepressed(x, y, button)`: Handles mouse clicks on the OK button.

+## Conclusion

+Developing the Tamagotchi Game in Lua has been a rewarding learning experience.
+We hope this documentation helps others understand our process and inspires them to explore Lua for their own projects.
+Feel free to explore the codebase and contribute to the project!